 Getting past the initial shock I began to come to terms with the experience and drew long deep breaths.
 I lay there and admired the DMTverse in awe.

-It was a grand expansive space, dark but shot through with brilliant colours.
+It was a grand expansive space – dark but shot through with brilliant colours.
 The fabric of everything was made up of incredible and perfectly mathematical patterns.
 I had a panoramic view of some kind of organic factory, I saw massive cogs made of an earth-like substance churning.
 The whole scene was forever subtly shifting, metamorphosing and with absolute synergy between all things – everything moved in accordance with everything else and energy seemed to be flowing symbiotically between all things.
 Everything was overflowing with life and energy.
 I saw inscriptions of letters from an alien alphabet that seemed to have been made by intelligent life.
 And then I was in a…

 City Of The Future

 Everything was so advanced.
-I’m not talking flying cars or impressive gadgetry, or any technology that we might imagine humanity might ever possess.
-I’m not even talking how it might be if we were to time travel and show an iphone to a caveman.
+I’m not talking flying cars or impressive gadgetry or any technology that we might imagine humanity might ever possess.
+I’m not even talking how it might be if we were to time travel and show a smartphone to a caveman.
 The jump in the level of complexity was like the gap between the first formations of atoms in the earliest stages of the formation of the universe, through the birth of stars and the formation of solar systems, to when molecules combined to create living organisms.
 Entropy over 9 billion years, then.
 It’s hard to fathom how anyone could even experience this, but that’s the mystery of DMT.